jwhittaker/chzbot/notes/rpi_setup.md

 #### Peripheral Checklist

-You only need an SD card if doing this headless over pre-configured wireless!
+You only need the SD card if you are doing this headless over pre-configured wireless!

 - microSD card flashed and inserted
 - USB adapted